 How To Remove Skunk Smell From Dog

-- Remember that the thiol binding to the proteins in your dog’s coat and skin strips your dog of its natural protective oils.
-So after washing with the peroxide mixture or the skunk shampoo, you need to moisturize your dog’s skin to prevent inflammation or dermatitis.
-Choose a dog shampoo and conditioner that soothes itchiness and moisturizes dry skin to protect your dog after all the washing.
+3. Remember that the thiol binding to the proteins in your dog’s coat and skin strips your dog of its natural protective oils.
+So after washing with the peroxide mixture or the skunk shampoo, you need to moisturize your dog’s skin with a shampoo and conditioner to prevent inflammation or dermatitis.

 If your dog has long hair, you may need to make the difficult decision to shave it off to get the smell of skunk out faster.
 Understandably, you may be reluctant to do this.
 See our article on how long shaved dog hair takes to grow back if you want to know more.